octopus-network/octopus-docs/src/maintain/validator-register.md

 ## Register Validator

+This guide is for the automatically deployed validator.
+Also, for the manually deployed validator, please refer to this guide to [Register Validator](./validator-register-manually.md).

 To register the validator of the appchain, the validator need to complete the operations of registering the validator and setting the Session Key.

 ### Register validator